KL2189/oneslot-mvp/README.md

 - shadcn-ui
 - Tailwind CSS

+## Google Sign-in

+The Google authentication buttons use the Google Identity Services script.
+Replace `YOUR_GOOGLE_CLIENT_ID` in `src/hooks/useGoogleAuth.ts` with your own OAuth client ID to enable the popup sign in flow.

 ## How can I deploy this project?

 Simply open [Lovable](https://lovable.dev/projects/3f292393-6c3d-44e5-8728-3f7b7d1d719f) and click on Share -> Publish.